This post may contain affiliate links. Please see my disclosure policy for details.

 You can find all of these self-guided or go on a special film tour that’s included in your ticket.

 Don’t forget to attend one of the famous broomstick flying lessons.
 Your wizarding professors with have you zooming around the courtyard in no time!

 Click here to find all Harry Potter experiences at the castle

 Another brainchild of the Duchess of Northumberland is The Alnwick Garden that she renovated to its former glory.

 You can wander around the 14-acre estate to find Grand Cascades and a Bamboo Labyrinth.

 The Serpent Gardens will spark your imagination with its creative topiary or get lost in The Walled Rose Garden that is also a sensory delight when in season.

-The Cherry Blossom festival happens here once a year and you can see the the world’s largest Taihaku collection in bloom.
-It’s a really special time to visit.
-Click here for my top tips.
+The Cherry Blossom Festival happens here once a year and you can see the world’s largest Taihaku collection in bloom.

 As well as the displays, there are plenty of cafés where you can have a pick me up during the day.
 Or, check out their gift shop to buy some plants to take home!